 Uncovering constructive ways to minimize frost damage in orchards is a serious undertaking for fruit tree producers.
-One method that has been found to be highly effective in frost protection is the proactive approach to mitigate the damage to plants and trees caused by frost is via the implementation of helicopters.
+One method that is highly effective in frost protection is the proactive approach to mitigate the damage to plants and trees caused by frost is via the implementation of helicopters.
 In 2006, the University of Arizona‘s College of Agriculture published a report highlighting a helicopter’s impact in frost prevention.

 In 1987, the state of Arizona‘s orchards suffered catastrophic losses as the result of a killer winter storm that impacted the area.
 According to the study, considerations like the orchard’s site situation and an appropriate tree variety selection can serve to lessen the effects of frost damage, however, implementing an active protocol alongside the aforementioned may be warranted also.